Abel Aguilar: International career

-Aguilar was the captain of the Colombia national U-17 team and U-20 levels.
+Aguilar was captain of the Colombia national team at under-17 and under-20 levels.
 He rose to stardom as leader of the latter side that finished third at the 2003 FIFA World Youth Championship.

 Aguilar was then promoted to the senior squad for the 2004 Copa América held in Peru.
 There, he scored two goals, helping his country to the semi-finals.

 Subsequently, Aguilar returned to the under-20 (again as captain), helping them to a first-place finish at the 2005 South American Youth Cup with the consequent qualification for the World Championship of the category in the Netherlands.
-After helping the national team to three group stage wins, he could not prevent a round-of-16 1–2 ousting at the ends of Argentina.
+After helping the national team to three group-stage wins, he could not prevent a round-of-16 2–1 ousting at the ends of Argentina.

 Aguilar was selected by José Pekerman for his 2014 FIFA World Cup squad.
 He played his first-ever game in the tournament on 14 June, starting in a 3–0 group stage win against Greece which was also his 50th cap.

 Aguilar was also picked for the 2018 World Cup in Russia.